Canop/broot/README.md

 ![size](doc/20181215-search.png)

+broot tries to select the most relevant file.
+You can still go from one match to another one using <tab> or arrow keys.

 Apply a personal shorcut to a file:

 ![size](doc/20181215-edit.png)

-broot is fast and never blocks, even when you make it search a big slow disk.
+broot is fast and never blocks, even when you make it search a big slow disk (any keystroke interrupts the current search to start the following one).

 ## Usage